 SAIRLA’s Learning Alliance Lead Richard Lamboll, from the Natural Resources Institute, put his finger on the problem in his closing comments of the ILA when he noted how strong the incentives to write in such a wordy way really are.
 For example, there is an academic industry of peer-reviewed papers that requires this language – indeed journal papers are still considered a key output for research programmes.
 And researchers will get promoted on the basis of the journal papers they lead or to which they contribute.

-We hope that after the training, SAIRLA’s partners have the confidence to challenge what Michael Billig, Professor of Social Sciences at Loughborough University and author of ‘Learn to Write Badly: how to succeed in the social sciences’ rather bluntly describes as ‘self-interested valuing of difficulty and linguistic innovation’ and take one step closer to being multilingual enough to talk to academics, decision makers and indeed anyone with an interest in their research.
+We hope that after the training, SAIRLA’s partners have the confidence to challenge what Michael Billig, Professor of Social Sciences at Loughborough University and author of ‘Learn to Write Badly: how to succeed in the social sciences’ rather bluntly describes as and take one step closer to being multilingual enough to talk to academics, decision makers and indeed anyone with an interest in their research.